-The natives start WORSHIPING MURDOCK!
-This island, Toga, is the best island in the whole world.
+The islanders start WORSHIPING MURDOCK!
+This is the best island in the whole world.

 Our New Year’s Eve marathon continues!

 Wild Guess Preview: Agh, to promote the fourth Indiana Jones movie George Lucas and Steven Spielberg traveled back in time and filmed an A-Team episode about a crystal skull discovered by Shia LeBeouf.
 It’s sad to see Face holding a special Indiana Jones Burger King collector’s cup while throwing grenades at thugs, frankly.
 But at least it’s not as horrifying as the ultra-violent, bloody “Golden Girls” episode they made to promote “Saving Private Ryan.”